Temescal Canyon High School: "Hundred" Buildings

 The school has a set of three athletic fields.
 The softball and baseball fields are located at the northwest corner of the campus.
 The soccer field is located below the Big Gym, and fills the space between the baseball and football stadiums.
 The football stadium is located on the southwest corner of the school campus, and has been renovated with new viewing stands and synthetic turf.

 The administration building includes the bookkeeping office, athletic director, counseling office, career center and administrative offices usually off-limits for students.

 There are three parking lots, two of which are restricted for students.
 One is located near the 800, but the largest one is near the campus stadium, and includes spaces for office personnel and spaces reserved for seniors.
 These spots are randomly assigned to a certain number of seniors in a lottery-style choosing.
 Students who obtain these spaces must pay an extra fee but are given a special decal and are able to paint their spaces on senior paint-party day.
 The rest of the staff park in the lot behind the 900, which students are not allowed to use.

 Students have numerous places to gather during break and lunch.
 Due to the layout of the school, quads are formed in between the buildings.
 The "Senior Quad" is elevated above the walkways in the northwest corner of the 600 building and includes a tarp.
 The "Freshman Quad" is located right outside of the lunchroom and includes a tarp.
 Less busy quads are those formed at the 550 and 800 buildings.

-Academics

-The school offers the standard classes in addition to Advanced Placement and International Baccalaureate (AP)(IB) courses: